kartikc727/kartikc727/README.md

 # Hello there

-I am Kartik Choudhary - a machine learning engineer and data scientist.
+I am Kartik Choudhary - incoming graduate student in the College of Information and Computer Science at the University of Massachusetts Amherst.

+My interests include Natural Language Processing and Reinforcement Learning.
+Specifically, I want to build tools that make technology more accessible and universal.
 I like working with language models, understanding how the current state-of-the-art models work and trying to figure out how to use them in novel ways.

-I am also keen on learning about how RL agents can incorporate inputs from different modalities together to get information about their state.

-### What am I currently working on?

-Currently, I am looking at how to intergate autoregressive language models with models from different domains to make them more interpretable by allowing them to give natural language explanations about their working.

 ### Sometimes I write about ML